everyday calculator

 How it works

-We use JavaScript’s Math.random() function to generate a pseudo‑random decimal between 0 (inclusive) and 1 (exclusive).
+Under the hood, the calculator uses JavaScript’s built‑in Math.random() function to generate a pseudo‑random decimal between 0 (inclusive) and 1 (exclusive).
+“Pseudo‑random” means the numbers are generated by an algorithm that is designed to look random for most everyday purposes.

 Formula